yoxxa/yoxxa.github.io/content/about.md

 title = "About"
 #date = "2014-04-09"
 menu = "main"
-weight = "40"
+weight = "50"
 meta = "true"

 +++

-I'm a researcher and programmer focused on security and AI.
+I'm a researcher and engineer focused on security and AI.
 I take passion in exploring complex systems, relationships and constructs.

 I value simplicity, using controlled complexity where necessary.